YoheiHayamizu/yhayamizu/about-en.md

 I am a 1st-year Ph.D. student at Binghamton University and work under the supervision of Prof. Shiqi Zhang.
 My research interests are Human-Robot Interaction (HRI), and Sequential Decision Making(SDM).
-I work on the Visual-Dialogue Navigation system that can adapt to spatial information and user intentions by interacting with humans in a physical environment to improve the robot's persuasion ability.
+I work on Visual-Dialogue Navigation systems that can adapt to spatial information and user intentions by interacting with humans in a physical environment to improve the robot's persuasion ability.
 I am also interested in leveraging the synergy between Reinforcement Learning and Automated Planning to bridge the gap between learning approach and knowledge representation and reasoning.

 <!--
 I research on a Dialog-Navigation problem.
 We learned Dialog and Navigation in this cource.
 Navigation is a combination research on those two conventional research.
 In our research, we focus on the robot which can convince a human to make a good decision in a scenario where the human and the robot move around and they sometimes conversate.